Right to Constitutional remedies under the Constitution of India

 Difference between the Writ of Jurisdiction of the Supreme Court and the High Court:

-1. The supreme court issues the writ(under Article 32) only in cases of the violation of the Fundamental Rights, whereas the high court’s (under Article 226) can issue the writs not only for the enforcement of the Fundamental Rights but also for redressal of any other injury or illegality, provided certain conditions are satisfied.
+1. The Supreme Court issues the writ(under Article 32) only in cases of the violation of Fundamental Rights, whereas the High Court (under Article 226) can issue the writs not only for the enforcement of Fundamental Rights but also for redressal of any other injury or illegality, provided certain conditions are satisfied.
 Thus in a way, the writ jurisdiction of H.C is wider than S.C.

-2. Article 32 impose on the Supreme Court a duty to issue the writs, whereas no such duty is imposed on the high court by Article 226.
+2. Article 32 imposes on the Supreme Court a duty to issue the writs, whereas no such duty is imposed on the High Court by Article 226.

-3. The jurisdiction of S.C extends all over the country, whereas that of the high court only to the territorial restricts the particular state and the union teritorry to which its jurisdiction extends.
+3. The jurisdiction of S.C. extends all over the country, whereas that of the high court only to the territorial restricts the particular state and the union territory to which its jurisdiction extends.

 Read More: –